sumeetdas/succinct-rust/README.md

   impl OutlinePrint for Point {}
   ```
-  This will give you the following error:
+  will result in the following error:
   ```
   error[E0277]: `Point` doesn't implement `std::fmt::Display`
   ```